catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 * How easy it is to test the assumption: the less you have to work for this test, the more likely it is to be worth it.
-* The impact on your system:
+* The impact on your code:
   what's the goal of the system you've built up?
   What happens to that goal if your assumption is violated?
 * The likelihood the assumption is violated: